PRECIOUS-Gold ticks up on weaker US dollar, bond yields

 By Harshit Verma

-Dec 5 (Reuters) - Gold prices rose on Tuesday, as the U.S. dollar and Treasury yields fell after traders slightly pared bets for an interest rate cut by the U.S. Federal Reserve in the first quarter of 2024.
+Dec 5 (Reuters) - Gold prices rose on Tuesday as the U.S. dollar and Treasury yields fell after traders slightly pared bets for an interest rate cut by the Federal Reserve in the first quarter of 2024.

 Making gold less expensive for other currency holders, the dollar index .DXY fell 0.1%, while yields on 10-year Treasury notes US10YT=RR slipped to 4.2587%.
 USD/US/